 The government’s New Futures Network (NFN) allows you to work with the in-prison JobCentre Plus to get in touch with those who are subject to release soon, including arranging interviews.
 This scheme gives offenders something to work towards before release and can positively impact their mental health and increase their work ethic.

 One significant move you can make to help attract ex-offenders to your listed job roles is to remove requirements to give information on former criminal records.
-If this seems daunting, you don’t have to have a blanket removal, just for records for certain crimes.
+This may seem daunting, but you don’t have to have a blanket removal, just for records for certain crimes.

-If you would like to find more information on hiring ex-offenders, go to our dedicated guidance and support pages.
+If you would like to find more information on employing an ex-offender, go to our dedicated guidance and support pages.
 If you want to get involved in wider campaigns, you should get in contact with Working Chance or Novus, who are both organisations attempting to end re-offending in the UK through employment.